lijunsong/udacity-vehicle-detection-and-tracking/README.md

 `Model.preprocess` will return a vector containing HOG and spatial features (features are simply concatenated).

-`Model.train` will preprocess images and normalize feature vectors to make them zero mean and unit deviation.
+`Model.train` will preprocess images and normalize feature vectors to make them zero mean and unit variance.
 Then features and labels will be shuffled to remove order effect of the training data.
 Finally 30% training data will be reserved for evaluation before training.

 ### Sliding Window Search